andrew-mmm/field-notes/Starlink_WiFi_Coverage_Issue.md

 - Work performed off-site during a single two-hour window on company time at the request of management.
 - Visit occurred in the morning; normal evening client load was not present, so associated client count and airtime utilisation could not be meaningfully assessed.
-- The previous installer stated the deployment consisted only of the Starlink Gen 2 router and dish (no mesh node).
+- The previous installer stated the deployment consisted only of the Starlink Gen 2 router and dish (no mesh node) - no documentation exists for the original installation
-	- That individual has previously proven unreliable.
 - Starlink app displays a pending mesh node with no available option to forget/remove.
 - Channel selection and advanced radio configuration are not accessible on the Gen 2 router hardware.